 Where can safety toolbox talk topics be found?
 Incorporating toolbox talks into your safety program does not need to be time consuming or expensive.
 A toolbox talk can be extremely informal with the crew supervisor leading a 5-minute refresher training on proper tool use with reminders to always leave the guards in place.
 A written handout isn’t needed and the supervisor can use his knowledge to lead the discussion and encourage feedback from the crew members.
 For guided toolbox talks, you can find many sources online ranging from free safety sheets to expensive safety programs that have toolbox talks included.

 How often should toolbox talks occur?
 It depends on your company, your crew and your industry.
-As a rule, you can’t have too many toolbox talks, safety meetings or too much compliance training.
+As a rule, you can’t have too many toolbox talks, safety information or too much compliance training.
 Some crews have toolbox talks at the beginning of every shift.
 A focus on safety is a great way to start the day!
-Best practice for most companies is to have a weekly safety meeting, at minimum.
-For companies that have fewer on-the-job hazards a monthly safety meeting may be adequate.
+Best practice for most companies is to have a weekly safety training meeting, at minimum.
+For companies that have fewer on-the-job hazards a monthly meeting may be adequate.

 How long does a toolbox talk last?
 A toolbox talk should last as long as is necessary to ensure the team understands the material provided for that safety meeting.
 Toolbox talks are meant to be an addition to your safety program and they do not in place of longer compliance training that is required.
 Typically, aim for toolbox talks to last anywhere from 5 to 15 minutes, and adjust as necessary for that day’s topic.